-The spectrum of GNz11 also reveals a very deep (EW$_{rest} \lambda$1483,1486 doublet, if present, is always accompanied by an even stronger NIV$\lambda$1718 line, with a prominent P-Cygni profile, which is not seen at high confidence in the spectrum of GN-z11 \citep{Hainich14} (see Fig.\ref{fig:spectra_appendix}f); [NeIV] and CII$^*$ are never seen associated with WR stars \citep{Hainich14}; when present, the NIII] multiplet has a much weaker $\lambda$1754 component, consistent with the standard ISM \citep{mingozzi_classy_2022}.
-Therefore, if WR stars a present in GN-z11, then they must co-exist with the AGN and are unlikely to play a dominant role in the excitation of the observed nebular spectrum.
+The spectrum of GN-z11 also reveals a deep (EW$_{rest} \lambda$1483,1486 doublet, if present, is always accompanied by an even stronger NIV$\lambda$1718 line, with a prominent P-Cygni profile, which is not seen at high confidence in the spectrum of GN-z11 \citep{Hainich14} (Fig.\ref{fig:spectra}f); [NeIV] and CII$^*$ are never seen associated with WR stars \citep{Hainich14}; when present, the NIII] multiplet has a much weaker $\lambda$1754 component \citep{mingozzi_classy_2022}.
+Therefore, if WR stars are present in GN-z11, then they must co-exist with the AGN and are unlikely to play a dominant role in the excitation of the observed nebular lines.

-As mentioned, the NIRCam images of GN-z11, reveal a central unresolved component and an extended component ($R_{eff}\sim 200$ pc) with Sersic index of one \cite{tacchella_jades_2023}.
-In the scenario of GNz11 hosting an AGN, the central, unresolved component would mostly be associated with the AGN spectroscopically identified here (which is also one possibility suggested by \cite{tacchella_jades_2023}), while the extended component is the host galaxy of the AGN.
-Interestingly, for the extended component \cite{tacchella_jades_2023} tentatively infer a star formation history with a burst between 10 and 50 Myr before the time of observation, followed by a steep decline in star formation rate.
-Although the uncertainties are large, it is tempting to speculate that the AGN-driven outflow, as traced by the CIV blueshifted absorption, is already providing significant feedback on its host galaxy by quenching its star formation \citep{Costa20,koudmani+2022, Bennett23}.

-Assuming the local virial relations \citep{Vestergaard09,BuendiaRios23}, the black hole mass can be estimated from the line widths and continuum luminosity.
+Assuming local virial relations, the black hole mass can be estimated from the line widths and continuum luminosity.
 As discussed in the Methods, we estimate a BH mass of about $\rm 1.6 \times 10^6~M_{\odot}$.
-The uncertainty is totally dominated by uncertainty and scatter of the virial relations, which is about 0.3~dex \citep{Kormendy13}.
+In the Methods we also discuss potential uncertainties and caveats in the determination of the BH.